vzool/docs/glossary.md

 A set of items, saved as a SQL table

+### Collection Preset

+Also known as a "bookmark", this is a specific view of a collection assigned to an individual user, a role, or global.
+It includes:

+* Search query
+* Filters
+* View Type
+* Sort Field and Direction
+* Layout Query (eg: visible fields)
+* Layout Options (eg: tabular column widths)

 ### Datatype

 The SQL vendor-specific database storage type (eg: `VARCHAR`, `BIGINT`, etc)